hmakelin/gisnav/docs/pages/developer_guide/sitl_environment/install_gisnav.rst

 ____________________________________________________
 Install ROS 2
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If you followed the :ref:`Autopilot` SITL install instructions you should already have ROS 2 installed.
+If you followed the :ref:`Autopilots` SITL install instructions you should already have ROS 2 installed.
 See `ROS 2 foxy install instructions`_  if you do not yet have ROS 2 on your machine.
 You can check your ROS version with the ``whereis ros2`` command: